-A plant disease is something that stops or prevents the plants from growing normally or performing to their maximum potential.
-It is an impairment of the normal state of the plant that modifies its vital functions or interrupts it.
-All the plants, irrespective of their species, habitat, etc are affected by the diseases.
-These diseases vary season to season and depend on the presence of the pathogen, type, and variety of plant and environmental conditions.
-Plant diseases could be biotic or abiotic.
-Biotic diseases are caused by living organisms called pathogens.
-Abiotic diseases are caused by external factors and not living organisms.
+Plant diseases are something that stops or prevents plants from growing naturally or achieving their maximum growth potential.
+It is a type of impairment of the normal state of the plant which modifies its vital functions or interrupts it.
+All of the plants, irrespective of their species, habitat, etc can be affected by various plant diseases.
+These diseases vary from season to season and depend on the presence of the type of pathogen, the variety of plants, and the environmental conditions.
+Plant diseases can be biotic or abiotic.
+Biotic diseases are caused by living organisms known as pathogens whereas Abiotic diseases are caused by external factors and not living organisms.

 To control plant diseases, we should have a thorough knowledge of the disease cycle and the causal agent, host-pathogen interactions in relation to the environmental factors and the cost.
 We can control plant diseases by choosing the best variety and seeds.
 For the harvested crops, disease control can be extended through transport, storage, and marketing.
 The other approaches for controlling plant diseases are biological, cultural, and chemical methods.
 Of all plant disease control methods, we will learn about the chemical control of plant diseases in this article.